 Many people tell me this is one of their favorite recipes from my cookbook, Ready For Dessert.
-In addition to these fantastic Coconut and Chocolate Macaroons you’ll find my much-loved recipe for Fresh Ginger Cake which makes a fantastic summertime dessert served simply with sliced, juicy-sweet peaches or flavorful strawberries and raspberries in the summer, or tangy lemon cream in the winter, as well as my other most frequently requested recipes.
+In addition to these fantastic Coconut-Dipped Chocolate Macaroons in it, you’ll find the much-loved recipe for Fresh Ginger Cake, which makes a fantastic dessert served with sliced, juicy peaches or flavorful strawberries and raspberries in the summer, or tangy lemon cream in the winter, as well as my other most frequently requested recipes.

 Coconut and Chocolate Macaroons

 From Ready for Dessert (Ten Speed)

 I invariably make these cookies when I have extra egg whites on hand.
 The dough freezes beautifully if I don't plan to make the macaroons right away.